 One of Canada’s top universities, Trent University was founded on the ideal of interactive learning that’s personal, purposeful and transformative.
 Consistently recognized nationally for leadership in teaching, research and student satisfaction, Trent attracts excellent students from across the country and around the world.
 Trent’s Peterborough campus boasts award-winning architecture in a breathtaking natural setting on the banks of the Otonabee River, just 90 minutes from downtown Toronto, while Trent University Durham delivers a distinct mix of programming in the Greater Toronto Area.
 Trent University is proud of our role as a renowned leader in Indigenous education.
-For more than 50 years, Trent has incorporated traditional teachings and perspectives into our curricular and extra-curricular programming.
-It’s just one of the ways we think differently, and inspire our students to do the same.
-For more information, please visit http://www.trentu.ca/
+For more than 50 years, Trent has incorporated traditional teachings and perspectives into our curricular and extracurricular programming.
+It’s just 1 of the ways we think differently, and inspire our students to do the same.
+Read more about Trent University.

 The Ontario Native Education Counselling Association (ONECA) has produced videos that provide virtual tours of postsecondary institutions for First Nations, Métis and Inuit learners.
-The Trent University virtual tour video can be found here.
+View the Trent University virtual tour video.

 Alternative Admissions and Transition Programs

 The Indigenous Diploma Program at Trent is for applicants of Indigenous ancestry who want to pursue university-level studies, and who may not have taken a traditional academic path toward postsecondary education and may benefit being in a supportive academic atmosphere for Indigenous students.

 If you are interested in transferring to Trent from another university or college, Trent offers helpful information on its transfer policies and supports.
 You can also check your eligibility for course transfers through the Ontario Council on Articulation and Transfer (ONCAT), an organization that provides information on credit transfers in Ontario.

 Academic Programs and Supports